trianacerda/lab-01-about-tony/README.md

 7) Think about how to validate each of your steps
 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

-## tony's quiz plan

-1) picked tony for my quiz and decided how many questions I would ask.
-2) HTML I will need are : sections, p, h1 or h2, button, text, and labeling of classes and ids.
-3)